 One thing that makes Carlisle Bay stand out is that it doesn’t allow any motorized water sports.

-This means there’s nothing to disturb the turtles and so sightings are super common as more turtles inhabit the area.
+This means that there’s nothing to disturb the turtles and so sightings are super common as more turtles inhabit the area.

 You can jump right into the water and snorkel amongst the turtles or head over to nearby Cades Reef for even more fun.
+I personally found that Cades Reef was the best.

 Luckily, the resort includes a complimentary snorkeling excursion to Cades Reef (which is teeming with turtles) with every stay.